YagoMCastro/magali-msc-qualification/slides.md

 <!-- .slide: class="slide-transition" -->

-# Assuming that errors in the spatial derivatives of $f$ are negligible
+# Assuming that noise in the spatial derivatives of $f$ are negligible

 ===============================================================================